Turkey: Safety and Travel Insurance Advice for Visitors to Turkey

 An Overview of Turkish Healthcare System and Types of Insurance

 Turkey has universal healthcare for its residents called, Genel Sağlık Sigortası.
 If you are registered with the Social Security Institution (SGK), then you receive health care from SGK hospitals and facilities, free of charge.
 You are eligible for this healthcare if you have been a resident of Turkey for at least a year and have been paying into the socialized system.
-That being said, for many residents from other European countries, the UK, Australia, and the US, Turkey’s socialized healthcare is not up to the same standards to which they are accustomed.
+That being said, for many residents from other European countries, the UK, Australia, and the US, Turkey’s socialized healthcare system is not up to the same standards to which they are accustomed.
 Many internationals living in consider an expatriate insurance plan.

 On the other hand, Turkey has a thriving private healthcare system, which is relatively affordable to pay for out of pocket in comparison to the medical costs of many people’s home countries.
 In fact, Turkey’s private healthcare system has lately seen such strides; the country has been establishing a name for itself in the medical tourism industry, so that people will travel to Turkey to seek medical care that is both quality and affordable.
 However, for many permanent residents, Turkey requires that to maintain residency, health insurance in Turkey must be purchased.

 Insurance Options for Expatriates in Turkey